Variational Mixture of Graph Neural Experts for Alzheimer's Disease Recognition across Frequency Bands in EEG Brain Networks: Explainable Diagnosis

 \subsection{Gating Weights for Spatial Brain Attribute Activation Analysis}

 Following prior research~\cite{acharya2016american,sanchis2024novel}, we aligned the channel clustering of electrodes' spatial regions across major cortical regions, including Frontal Lobe (FL), Central Region (C), Occipital Lobe (OL), Parietal Lobe (PL), and Temporal Lobe (TL), as shown in Fig.~\ref{fig:7_group}.
 This alignment enables us to analyze and compare the spatial gating weights of different bands according to their spatial heatmaps, as illustrated in Fig.~\ref{fig:combined} (A) and topographical maps in Fig.~\ref{fig:combined} (B).
-In the Open AD dataset, the HC vs AD comparison revealed that the $\alpha$ and $\theta$-bands exhibited the highest discriminative weights (approximately 0.35-0.40) in the occipital and parietal regions, reflecting the characteristic posterior cognitive network impairment and $\alpha$-rhythm slowing in AD.
-For HC vs FTD classification, the $\beta$-band dominated the weight allocation and was concentrated in central and occipital regions (C3, Cz, C4, O1, O2), revealing the diagnostic value of high-frequency oscillatory abnormalities.
-The FTD vs AD comparison demonstrated that delta waves were prominent in frontal and central regions while beta waves were pronounced in lateral temporal positions, with this multi-band, multi-region complementary pattern effectively distinguishing the pathological signatures of both diseases.
+In the Open AD dataset, the HC vs.\ AD comparison showed elevated $\theta$- and $\alpha$-band spatial weights over posterior regions (OL: $\theta = 0.377$, $\alpha = 0.375$; PL: $\theta = 0.353$, $\alpha = 0.335$), with the highest regional weight observed for the $\theta$ band in the temporal lobe ($0.415$), consistent with parieto-occipital network involvement in AD.
+For FTD vs AD, the $\beta$-band dominated the weight allocation and was concentrated in central and occipital regions (C3, Cz, C4, O1, O2), revealing the diagnostic value of high-frequency oscillatory abnormalities.

 In the Session-based AD, disease progression from CDR=0 to CDR=2 was accompanied by the spatial expansion of brain region activation.
-The activation weights of $\theta$ and $\alpha$-bands gradually diffused from posterior to anterior regions, with central and temporal regions showing intensity increases from 0.20 to 0.35-0.40 in the $\theta$ band.
-Topographical maps illustrated the C3, Cz, C4, T7, T8 regions transitioning from blue to orange-red, and the $\beta$-band exhibited progressive enhancement in central regions.
+For CDR=0 vs CDR=1, the $\beta$ band received the highest weights across most regions, particularly in the temporal lobe (TL: $0.432$) and central region (C: $0.406$).
+For CDR=0 vs CDR=2, the weighting shifted toward slow-wave activity, with the $\delta$ band dominating the central region ($0.374$) and the $\theta$ band dominating posterior regions (OL: $0.374$; PL: $0.363$).
+For CDR=1 vs CDR=2, the $\beta$ band again dominated, with the largest weights observed in the temporal and central regions (TL: $0.526$; C: $0.522$), while the $\theta$ band remained moderately weighted over the posterior region (OL: $0.381$).
+These findings suggest that slow-wave features are most informative for distinguishing normal cognition from severe dementia, whereas central--temporal $\beta$-band activity contributes more strongly to discriminating adjacent severity stages.

-\subsection{Discussion}
+\section{Discussion}